Skip to main content

 You now need to make sure that your house is packed up and ready for the day you move.

-Between exchange and completion, your conveyancer will arrange to get your mortgage money from your bank or building society, and you will give them any balance that you need to pay.
-At Eden, we make sure we ask for your mortgage money to arrive with us on the day before you move, so we don’t have to wait for it on the day you move.
+Between exchange and completion (typically 7 to 28 days), your conveyancer will arrange to get your mortgage funds from your bank or building society, and you will give them any balance that you need to pay.

 It’s moving day!